John 7:1-53 - Outline of John (Book Notes menu page)

 On this seventh day, the celebrations reached their high point of significance and joy (the number 7 speaks of completion and fulfillment).

-While the second Temple stood, a special ceremony took place on each of the 7 feast days-- A priest, in procession with trumpeters and singers, went from the temple to the Pool of Siloam (cp. the significance of this name, Joh 9:7, with v.28,29).
-At this pool, he filled a ceremonial pitcher with water and then returned to the temple, where the water was poured out at the altar of sacrifice, as the singers voiced the words of Isa 12:1-6.
+While the second Temple stood, a special ceremony took place on each of the 7 days of the Feast of Tabernacles: A priest, in procession with trumpeters and singers, went from the temple to the Pool of Siloam (cp. the significance of this name, Joh 9:7, with v.28,29).
+From this pool, the priest filled a ceremonial pitcher with water and then returned to the temple, where the water was poured out at the altar of sacrifice, as the singers voiced the words of Isa 12:1-6.

 This ceremony...